Learning Nonlinear Functions Using Regularized Greedy Forest: Gradient Boosted Decision Tree

 Gradient boosting is a method to minimize (\ref{eq:genloss}) with additive model (\ref{eq:additive-model}) by assuming that there exists a nonlinear base learner (or oracle) $\cA$ that satisfies Assumption~\ref{assump:base-learner}. \begin{assumption} A base learner for a nonlinear function class $\cA$ is a regression optimization method that takes as input any pair $\tilde{X}=[\tilde{\bx}_1,\ldots,\tilde{\bx}_n]$ and $\tilde{Y}=[\tilde{y}_1,\ldots,\tilde{y}_n]$ and outputs a nonlinear function $\hat{g}=\cA(\tilde{X},\tilde{Y})$ that approximately solves the regression problem:

 \end{assumption}

 The gradient boosting method is a wrapper (boosting) algorithm that solves (\ref{eq:genloss}) with a base learner $\cA$ defined above and additive model defined in (\ref{eq:additive-model}).
-The general algorithm is described in Algorithm~\ref{alg:gb}.
 Of special interest for this paper and for general applications is the decision tree base learner, for which $\cC$ is the class of $J$-leaf decision trees, with each node associated with a decision rule of the form (\ref{eq:decision-rule}).
-In order to take advantage of the fact that each element in $\cC$ contains $J$ (rather than one) decision rules, Algorithm~\ref{alg:gb} can be modified by adding a partially corrective update step that optimizes all $J$ coefficients associated with the $J$ decision rules returned by $\cA$.
+In order to take advantage of the fact that each element in $\cC$ contains $J$ (rather than one) decision rules, the gradient boosting method can be modified by adding a partially corrective update step that optimizes all $J$ coefficients associated with the $J$ decision rules returned by $\cA$.
 This adaption was suggested by Friedman.
 We shall refer to this modification as gradient boosted decision tree (GBDT), and the details are listed in Algorithm~\ref{alg:gbdt}.